gabor-gabor/MySecondDashboard/README.md

 A Power BI Project for Employee Turnover Analysis

 ## 📊 Executive Summary
 This Power BI dashboard was created to analyze employee turnover and support HR and management decision-making.
-The dashboard provides a clear view of:
+The dashboard provides a clear view of turnover trends, impacted departments, primary reasons for leaving, and other key metrics.
-- Turnover trends
-- Impacted departments
-- Primary reasons for leaving
-- Key metrics

 The tool aims to inform decision-making and guide strategies for reducing turnover rates.

 ## 🎯 Objectives
 1. Provide an overview of key turnover metrics.